Benin Punitive Expedition

 The British government reacted by sending in the punitive force which came to be known as Benin Punitive Expedition.

-Vice Consul Kenneth Campbell the Assistant District Commissioner for Sapele was meticulous in making excellent arrangements for the planned expedition (invasion) to Benin (Boisragon, 1897, pages 59 - 60).
+Vice Consul Kenneth Campbell the Assistant District Commissioner for Sapele was meticulous in making excellent arrangements for the planned expedition - invasion of 4 January 1897 - to Benin (Boisragon, 1897, pages 59 - 60).

 He oversaw the black troops and carriers.